chrismbah/strapi-devblog-readme/README.md

 ## Create the `Navbar` component and implement search handling

-Create a `components` folder and create a `Navbar.tsx` file within the folder.
+Create a `components` folder within the `src` folder and create a `Navbar.tsx` file within the folder.
 The `Navbar` component would handle search functionality as well as links to other routes.

 ```tsx
 "use client";